uqlibrary/technology-training/README.md

 If you would like to develop on top of this, please cite the source as mentioned above, and conserve the git history if possible (so authors are credited).

+## Automation

+The `_processing` folder contains some scripts which run during before and after render, and change depending on whether the render occurs locally or during CI (i.e. the GitHub workflow).
+Specifically:

+### During local renders

+* Preprocessing checks all links across the repo and records their status (OK, CHECK, BROKEN, EXEMPT, VALID on ...) in `ok_links.csv` and `check_links_log.csv`.
+Manually validated links can be updated in `validated_links.csv`.
+* Postprocessing does nothing.

+### During workflow renders

+* Preprocessing injects banners onto all .qmd files which are associated with upcoming, advertised training.
+This has the unfortunate consequence of requiring those files to re-render, regardless of the state in `_freeze`.
+* Postprocessing removes banners from files.

+Note that all changes made during workflow renders occur on the runner, none of which are actually commited to the repo.

 ## Contributing

  You can [raise an issue](https://github.com/uqlibrary/technology-training/issues) or submit a change in this repository if you spot something that needs fixing.